CAR-T 19: the innovative treatment

 How is leukemia diagnosed and treated?

 Leukemia is the leading cause of death from childhood cancer across the globe.
 However, with early diagnosis and proper treatment, there is a high chance of cure.
-There are different tools for diagnosing this disease, including:

 • Blood tests